Small business big on collaboration in Newcastle

 A small retail business serving a customer over the counter

-Janice said that this collaboration between government and small business was especially evident throughout the BIA program.
+Janice said that the collaboration between government and small business was especially evident throughout the BIA program.

 “City of Newcastle is collaborating more closely with small business, and the small businesses are collaborating more closely with one another and their surrounding community,” she said.